JagarJaguar/startup/notes.md

 ## Service Notes
 - `.fetch` can grab things from 3rd party sources.
 Will use for the emoji API.
 As well as database I believe.
 - Test services with `*` to make sure they respond, otherwise cannot use.
 (Seems to be mostly for 3rd party).
+- Used async to grab login from backend, messages as well.
+- Debug frontend/backend for service, makes a lot more sense.

+## Database Notes